eradication0/PDHelper/README.md

 [VirusTotal Scan](https://www.virustotal.com/gui/file/d6ce7f94256864e6edac26b0356d5b0b8156c2ce42c69c8694eaf7dda2ec6db5?nocache=1)

 # How it works
-Basically im using a library called [memory.dll](https://github.com/erfg12/memory.dll) it allows to read, search and write memory directly into applications.
-The rest of all the files/code just comes with VisualStudio and their .net library stuff.
+The application utilizes the kernel.dll library included with Windows to access and manipulate the Phantom Dust game data.
+The rest of all the files/code just comes with VisualStudio and their .NET library stuff.

 # Credits
 ## Made by Nuion